groue/GRMustache/Guides/rendering_objects.md

 Example: Render collections of objects
 --------------------------------------

-Using the same Movie and Person class introduced above, we can easily render a list of movies:
+Using the same Movie and Person class introduced above, we can easily render a list of movies, just as Ruby on Rails's <%= render @movies %>:

 `Document.mustache`